Cheap bus tickets from Bristol to Birmingham

 What bus companies travel from Bristol to Birmingham?

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Birmingham.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Because many passengers travel from Bristol to Birmingham at the beginning of the work week, Monday is usually the busiest day for buses.
+If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

 Need more travel options?
-Consider taking the train from Bristol, BST to Birmingham, BIR; ticket prices start at $34.55.
+Consider taking the train from Bristol to Birmingham; ticket prices start at $34.55.

 City Information